• Skip to primary navigation

 In Havre, Montana, there is a public university known as Montana State University-Northern (MSU-Northern or Northern).
 Before the 1994 reform of Montana’s public university system, it was known as Northern Montana College and is now a component of the Montana University System.

-Related: 15 Best Trade Schools in Las Vegas in 2022 | Best US Trade School
+Related: 15 Best Trade Schools in Las Vegas in 2023 | Best US Trade School

 There are 1,042 students enrolled at Montana State University-Northern.
-47 percent of students graduate.
+47 per cent of students graduate.
 It receives a lot of acceptance.
 The average cost of attending Montana State University-Northern is $17,025

 Visit School Here